prinsfrank / pdfparser

 Parsing a PDF file

-Parsing a PDF from a file directly is the easiest option and also uses the least amount of memory.
+Parsing a PDF from a file directly is the easiest option.
 To do so, simply call the parseFile

 method on a PdfParser